jsimplicio/jsimplicio.github.io/_posts/2017-12-7-running-a-diary-study.md

 layout: post
 title:  "Running a diary study"
 date:   2017-12-7
-categories: product design
+categories: [product, design]
 hero_image: "/../assets/images/12-7-2017-hero.png"
 hero_color: "#8EDDE8"
+tags: [dscout, software development, react app,]
 ---
 The new dscout Diary launched at the end of 2017.
-We built a new core researcher experience that improves how projects run in dscout.
-With the redesign, we facilitated the experience of conducting research and data analysis.
+We built a new researcher experience that improves how projects are run in dscout by making research and data analysis faster and easier.

-Historically, a researcher would create a project that was made out of one or more missions.
-They often wanted participants to go through distinct tasks, so they would accomplish this by making scouts go through multiple mission.
-However, when researchers wanted to see all of their scouts response data across every mission, they couldn't—because each mission was structured like an individual part of a project, in silos separated from one another, which made it hard to compare data across missions.
-Each mission had its own entries viewer, separated from the other missions inside the project.
+Historically, a researcher created a project that was made out of one or more missions.
+Often researchers wanted scouts to go through distinct tasks, so they would accomplish this by creating multiple missions.
+Unfortunately, when researchers wanted to see all of their scouts response data across all missions, they couldn't.
+Researchers had to access each mission separately and make sense of it all.

-With the new Diary release, we broke missions up into parts.
-Now researchers don't have the need to create multiple missions because a mission can be divided up into parts.
-For example: before researchers wanting to run a diary study of three distinct tracks, hits, misses, and wishes, would split their project up into three missions.
-Now researchers can split one mission into three parts.
-Subsequently, their entries viewer will contain data submitted across the whole mission, which is the entire project.
+The new Diary allows for breaking up a mission with parts.
+Now researchers don't have to create multiple missions because a mission can be divided up into parts.
+Researchers can access all scout data from their parts inside one mission.

 ### Objective
 * Allow researchers to see all submissions data from their project contained in one place for easy comprehension and analysis
-	* Bonus: Adapt to the new design system (we call our design system Particle) as product of redesigning this section of our application

 ### Results